 8. Wallpaper

-Choose wisely, it’s not easy to apply or remove!
+Choose wisely, and it’s not easy to apply or remove!

 9. Maximalism

-The days of minimalism are over (depending on who you talk to), and it’s getting busy.
-Colorful, moody, plentiful and comfortable—these are the characteristics of Maximalism.
-It’s not for everyone but there is a way to do it without overdoing it.
+The days of minimalism as an interior design trend are over (depending on who you talk to), and it’s getting busy.
+Colorful, moody, plentiful, and comfortable are the characteristics of Maximalism.
+It’s not for everyone, but there is a way to do it without overdoing it.

 Pictured here is a nice solution for a small space.
-The colors and art come together to give you just the right amount (not too much) of fullness.
+The bold color used in the furniture and art come together to give you just the right amount (not too much) of fullness.

 10. Day Beds